mdlincoln/mdlincoln.github.io/_posts/2013-12-19-the-problem-of-media.md

 Paintings were, of course, extremely important.
 There were far more than 27 biblical paintings done in the Netherlands in the years between 1600 and 1660.
 Most of them were not done by the likes of Lastman, Rembrandt, or Lievens.
-In fact, as [Angela Jager is discovering](/2013/10/30/sixteenth-century.html), the lowest-tier painters (ones emphatically *not* held by the Rijksmuseum) seem to have most specialized in these figural scenes.
+In fact, as [Angela Jager is discovering](/2013/10/30/sixteenth-century.html), the lowest-tier, often-anonymous painters (ones emphatically *not* held by the Rijksmuseum) seem to have most specialized in these figural scenes.
-And as pointed out earlier, for all these formats shared, paintings and prints could have wildly divergent functions, and dmeanded different modes of viewing that complicate any attempt to reduce "influence" to a game of relative quantities.
+And as pointed out earlier, for all the things that these formats shared, paintings and prints could have wildly divergent functions, and demanded different modes of viewing that complicate any attempt to reduce "influence" to a game of relative quantities.
 In short, it is misleading to try counting prints and paintings in exactly the same way, especially when counting out of a single repository of artworks.

 Ok Matt, you ask, surely you knew all this going in?